updroidinc/terminal/README.md

 Pull requests welcome!
 Though, I reserve the right to review and/or reject them at will.
 Can also file issues with the issue tracker.

+I prefer commit messages to start with the library/component mostly affected by the commit, but this style isn't required for contributions.

 ### TODO:

 - Add support for vt102, xterm.